CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

    the provider you will be working with.
    1) libvirt
    2) virtualbox

    Enter your choice: 2
-   ==> box: Adding box 'CumulusCommunity/cumulus-vx' (v3.3.0) for provider: virtual box ...
+   ==> box: Adding box 'CumulusCommunity/cumulus-vx' (v4.2.0) for provider: virtual box ...
    ```

-5. In a terminal, create a folder to contain the Vagrant environment, then change directories into that folder.
+5. Create a folder to contain the Vagrant environment, then change directories into that folder.

    ```
    local@host:~$ mkdir vagrant